Koonnokhook/PlantJam2/README.md

+# PlantJam2
-# PlantJam2 took part in the Thailand Horror Jam, but it wasn't completed on time.
+participate in Thailand Horror Jam but It didn't finished in time.

 This is my first game jam, and I did all of this in 2-3 day-ish?
 I did not submit my game on time because I overscoped it.